Services for Community & Alumni

 The California State University San Marcos (CSUSM) University Library is open to the public.
 Information on parking can be found here.
 All visitors are welcome to:

 - Borrow books and items in open collections in the library

 - Use the one designated guest computer

 - Access campus Wi-Fi

 - Access most electronic resources in the Library

-- Access federal and state publications within the Library
+- Access federal and state publications in the Library

 All library users are expected to adhere to the Library Conduct Policy, and services to the general public are provided subject to availability of staff and resources.

 Public Use of Computers & Printing

 The CSUSM University Library provides computer workstations to support the scholarly activities of active CSUSM faculty, students and staff.
-Therefore, priority use of library computer workstations is for those doing scholarly research.

-Visitors may use the designated guest workstation on the 2nd Floor, located in Media Services.
-This workstation does not require login credentials, is intended for quick use, and provides basic Internet access to the library's electronic resources.
+Visitors may use the one designated guest computer on the 3rd floor.
+This guest computer is intended for quick use, and provides basic Internet access.
 Software applications, including Microsoft Office, are not available to visitors due to licensing restrictions.
-However you may use free web-based services such as Google Docs.
 It is recommended that users bring a USB flash drive for saving documents.

 All library users are also welcome to bring their own laptops and use the CSUSM wireless network.

 Library users may seek assistance from Research Help on the 3rd floor or the Student Technology Help Desk on the 2nd floor.
 General questions regarding printing should be directed to the Student Technology Help Desk at (760)750-4790.

 All library users are expected to adhere to the University Library Policy on Appropriate Use of Computer Workstations.

 Access to most of our subscription/licensed electronic databases is available on site using personal laptops or the guest computer.
 Remote access is not permitted due to licensing restrictions.